Neil Cottam lives in Denby, Derbyshire, UK. Father of one son; Daniel.

 Curiosity has taken him all over Britain and Mainland Europe; Belgium, France, Portugal, Spain, Gibraltar, Austria, Switzerland, Italy, Germany, The Netherlands, Estonia, Bulgaria, Slovenia, Norway, Latvia, and Malta.
-Worldwide he has travelled to Turkey, Kenya, Morocco, India, Thailand, Cambodia, Vietnam, Laos, Malaysia, Singapore, Indonesia, U.A.E, Sri Lanka, Israel, and Nepal.
+Worldwide he has travelled to Turkey, Kenya, Morocco, India, Thailand, Cambodia, Vietnam, Laos, Malaysia, Singapore, Indonesia, U.A.E, Sri Lanka, Israel, Australia, New Zealand, and Nepal.

 In recent years he has spent a lot of time in Nepal.
 He has trekked The Old Expedition Route to Mount Everest Base Camp twice, Competed and/or officiated in The Yak Attack six times – The highest altitude mountain bike stage race in the world.

 In 2013 he assisted his old friend Wilco Voulon in leading a party of trekkers for The Tenzing-Hillary Mount Everest Marathon, completing it himself in a very respectable effort.
 And again in 2015 on an attempt at Mera Peak.